BBVA/kapow/spec/README.md

 ## Security

-### Access Token
+### Control Access Token

 To access every endpoint of this interface a token is required.

-The Access Token will be provided to the server via the `X-Kapow-Token` custom header.
+The Control Access Token will be provided to the server via the `X-Kapow-Token` custom header.

-If no valid Access Token is provided via the aforementioned `X-Kapow-Token` header, the server will return a `401 Unauthorized` status code.
+If no valid Control Access Token is provided via the aforementioned `X-Kapow-Token` header, the server will return a `401 Unauthorized` status code.